pydicom/pydicom/doc/tutorials/dataset_basics.rst

 By default, :func:`~pydicom.filereader.dcmread` will read any DICOM dataset stored in accordance with the :dcm:`DICOM File Format<part10/chapter_7.html>`.
-However, occasionally you may try to read a file that gives you the following
+However, you may occasionally read a file that gives you the following
 exception:

 .. code-block:: pycon